corrode/corrode.github.io/content/blog/prototyping/index.md

 **It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.**

+## Problems with Prototyping in Other Languages

+If you're happy with a scripting language like Python, why bother with Rust?

+That's a fair question!
+After all, Python is known for its quick feedback loop and dynamic type system, and you can always rewrite the code in Rust later.

+Yes, Python is a great choice for prototyping.
+But I've been a Python developer for long enough to know that I'll very quickly grow out of the "prototype" phase -– which is when the language falls apart for me.

+One thing I found particularly challenging in Python was hardening my prototype into a robust, production-ready codebase.
+I've found that the really hard bugs in Python are often type-related: deep down in your call chain, the program crashes because you just passed the wrong type to a function.
+Because of that, I find myself wanting to switch to something more robust as soon as my prototype starts to take shape.

+The problem is that switching languages is a *huge* undertaking -- especially mid-project.
+Maybe you'll have to maintain two codebases simultaneously for a while.
+On top of that, Rust follows different idioms than Python, so you might have to rethink the software architecture.
+And to add insult to injury, you have to change build systems, testing frameworks, and deployment pipelines as well.

+Wouldn't it be nice if you could use a single language for prototyping and production?

 ## What Makes Rust Great for Prototyping?

 ### Solid Foundation From The Beginning